Mithun095/Psychology-Agent/CONTRIBUTING.md

-# Contributing to Cycology Agent
+# Contributing to Psychology Agent

-Thank you for wanting to contribute to Cycology Agent! 💚
+Thank you for wanting to contribute to Psychology Agent! 💚

 This document outlines our git workflow and contribution guidelines to ensure smooth collaboration.